Skip to main content

 D. Plagiarism:

-Plagiarism is defined as the appropriation of another's work and the unacknowledged submission or incorporation of that work as one's own offered for credit.
+Plagiarism is defined as the appropriation of another's work and the unacknowledged submission or incorporation of that work as one's own.
+This includes work generated by or originating from non-human sources such as A.I.
 Plagiarism takes place whether it is accidental or intentional.
-The most common way to acknowledge reliance on another’s work or indebtedness is to use footnotes or other documentation.
-Faculty members will introduce students to the tools used in their disciplines, providing guidance on how to show clearly when and where they are relying on others -- and students are expected to apply these tools in their writing.
+The most common way to acknowledge indebtedness or reliance on another’s work is to use footnotes or other documentation.
+Students are expected to follow the citation norms appropriate to the course.

-Examples of unacknowledged appropriation include not referencing quoted text, paraphrasing another’s ideas without referencing the source(s), and acquiring a pre-written paper.
-Unacknowledged appropriation also includes borrowing sentences, phrases, and paragraphs from outside sources, and can also occur when students follow the expression of another’s ideas or structure of another’s argument too closely.
-When engaged in knowledge creation and academic research, students must be careful to provide proper attribution and develop their own original language, ideas and arguments in all assignments.
+Unacknowledged appropriation involves using either the work of another person or of A.I. without reference or acknowledgement.
+Examples of unacknowledged appropriation include not referencing quoted text, paraphrasing ideas not generated by oneself without referencing the source(s), and turning in a paper one has not substantively authored.
+Unacknowledged appropriation also includes borrowing sentences, phrases, and paragraphs from outside sources, including A.I. text generators, and can also occur when students follow the expression of another’s ideas or structure of another’s argument too closely.
+When engaged in knowledge creation and academic research, students must be careful to provide complete and proper attribution and develop their own original language, ideas, and arguments in all assignments.

 Ideas that occur to the student in conversation with roommates, other students, etc., should be considered the natural result of collaborative learning and do not require specific citation.
-At the same time, per academic standards, students may wish to acknowledge indebtedness to conversations with roommates, parents, friends, professors, and others in a footnote at the end of the writing assignment.
+Per academic standards, students may wish to acknowledge indebtedness to conversations with roommates, parents, friends, professors, and others in a footnote at the end of the writing assignment.

 E. Multiple submissions of work: